-Submissions for the Ackermann Award 2020
+Submissions for the Ackermann Award 2023

-PhD dissertations in topics specified by the EACSL and LICS conferences, which were formally accepted as PhD theses at a university or equivalent institution between 1 January 2018 and 31 December 2019 are eligible for nomination for the award.
+PhD dissertations in topics specified by the CSL and LICS conferences, which were formally accepted as PhD theses at a university or equivalent institution between 1 January 2022 and 31 December 2022 are eligible for nomination for the award.

 The jury consists of:

-- Christel Baier (TU Dresden);
+- Christel Baier (TU Dresden),

-- Jean Goubault-Larrecq (ENS Paris-Saclay);
+- Jean Goubault-Larrecq (ENS Paris-Saclay),

-- Prakash Panangaden (McGill University);
+- Prakash Panangaden (McGill University),

 - James Worrell (U Oxford)